JeffDeCola/my-cheat-sheets/development/operating-systems/linux/ssh-and-keys-cheat-sheet/README.md

 I'm not a fan of using a paraphrase (password), because I'll forget.
 Its up to you if you want an extra level of protection if by chance someone was on your computer being mischievous or if someone stole your keys.
-Hey, maybe you pushed to github by accident.
+Hey, maybe you pushed your private key to github by accident.

 ## KEY FINGERPRINT (ssh-keygen)

-Sometimes it gets confusing with lots of keys, so you can check your public key fingerprint to make sure you're server is using the right public key.
+Sometimes it gets confusing with lots of keys, so you can check your public key fingerprint to make sure your server is using the right public key.

 If you public key is located in `~/.ssh/id_rsa.pub`